jasonthebadger/ComputerOdometer/README.md

 Random numbers on the LH side: Testing for proper operation.
 It's just a read-out in Metres so I could ensure the Odo/Trip were working as intended.
 I will probably remove it if I decide to update this further (Maybe even do a MPH version?), Or feel free to remove it yourself via VS.

+Check the issues section to view current issues!

 Enjoy!